Upload Data

 200

-1. Create a new Data Worksheet and select the ‘Upload File’ upload option.
+1. Create a new Data Worksheet and select the ‘Upload File’ Upload File option.
 (See Create a Data Worksheet.)
 This opens the ‘Import Data File’ dialog box.

-If a Data Worksheet is already open in Visual Composer, press the ‘Add’ button new objects on the toolbar, and select ‘Upload File’ upload to open the ‘Import Data File’ dialog box.
+If a Data Worksheet is already open in Visual Composer, press the ‘Add’ button Add on the toolbar, and select ‘Upload File’ Upload File to open the ‘Import Data File’ dialog box.

 2. Press the Choose File or Browse button to open the ‘Open File’ dialog box.
 In this example, we will import an Excel file: Select an Excel file type (.xls, *.xlsx) from the menu next to the ‘File name’ field.